rhyskoedijk/codespell-azure-devops/README.md

     comment-suggestions =
     fail-on-misspelling =
     ```
-1. Merge the pull request, with all misspellings now resolved.
+1. Merge the pull request, with all misspellings now resolved; New pull requests will misspellings will block merge until the comment suggestions are resolved.